Marcos Leite

-Marcos Antônio Abdalla Leite, also commonly known as Marquinhos Leite (born March 23, 1952) is a retired Brazilian professional basketball player and coach.
+Marcos Antônio Abdalla Leite (23 March 1952 – 22 March 2026), also commonly known as Marquinhos Leite, was a Brazilian professional basketball player and coach.
 He represented the senior Brazilian national basketball team at three Summer Olympics and four FIBA World Cup competitions.
 At a height of 2.08 m tall, he played at the center position.

 Early career

 Leite, originally from Rio de Janeiro, began playing club basketball with the Brazilian team Fluminense (1967–1974).
 In addition, he played on loan at E.C.
 Sírio in some championships between 1971 and 1973.

 College career

 In 1972, Leite averaged 16 points per game, at the 1972 Munich Summer Olympics.
 Pepperdine University's American head coach, Gary Colson, recruited Leite to the California school, based on his performance at the Olympics.
 Leite later went on to play college basketball at the school, where he starred with the Pepperdine Waves, from 1974 to 1976.
 He made an immediate impact in the West Coast Athletic Conference, earning All-WCAC Second Team honors as a freshman, and All-WCAC First Team honors as a sophomore.

 As a junior, in the 1975–76 season, Leite and junior college transfer Dennis Johnson, led the Waves to a conference title, the school's second Division I NCAA Tournament appearance, and first NCAA Tournament win.
 The Waves beat Memphis State, in the first round, before losing to defending national champion UCLA, in the Sweet 16.
 Leite was named the WCAC Player of the Year, and an Honorable Mention All-American.
 Following the season, Leite informed Colson that he would forgo his final year of college eligibility, in order to play professionally.

 During his college career, Leite scored 1,119 points (18.7 points per game), and grabbed 638 rebounds (10.6 per game).
 He was inducted into Pepperdine's Athletic Hall of Fame in 2013.